 No matter where you study, Creighton provides support to make sure your out-of-the-classroom experience sets you up for success.
 Whether you need to connect with staff in Omaha, or you need Phoenix-specific support, these resources are available to you.

 Wellness is the multidimensional awareness and practice of cura personalis, or “care for the individual person,” to achieve a healthy and balanced lifestyle.

 Creighton has immunization requirements for all students registered for classes on campus to protect the health and well-being of our campus community.
-All students must have immunization requirements completed and uploaded to the BirdHouse health portal and records verified by the Student Health Education and Compliance Office prior to registering for classes.
+All students must have immunization requirements completed and uploaded to the BirdHouse health portal and records verified by the Student Health Education and Compliance Office.
 For instructions and a full list of immunization requirements, click here.

 Creighton requires that all full-time students (Undergraduate = 12 credits/semester; Graduate = 8 credits/semester) be covered by a comprehensive health insurance plan for the entire academic year.
 New and returning students are auto-enrolled in the University-sponsored Student Health Insurance Plan.
 If you already have a comprehensive insurance plan, you must waive the coverage through the NEST.
 For more information, click here.

 The Creighton Health and Immunization Requirements Portfolio (CHIRP) is a personalized and comprehensive document that displays current immunization and clinical onboarding requirements for students.
 The document is accessible via the BirdHouse health portal.

 Mental health services for students at the Phoenix Regional Campus are available through the Anxiety Resource Center at 4425 N. 24th Street, Suite 250, in Phoenix Arizona.
 Services including assessment and individual counseling.
 Call to schedule: 602.604.9440.
 There is no cost to students for these services.